Skip to the content

-Carers UK is welcoming that the Government has recently launched a public engagement exercise to inform the development of a new 10 year plan for the NHS.
+Carers UK welcomed the Government's public engagement exercise to inform the development of a new 10 year plan for the NHS.

-Members of the public, as well as NHS staff and experts are being urged to share their experiences, views and ideas for fixing the NHS and making it fit for the future, via the online platform, change.nhs.uk, which will be live until the start of next year, and available via the NHS App.
+Members of the public, as well as NHS staff and experts were urged to share their experiences, views and ideas for fixing the NHS and making it fit for the future.

-Alongside patients and staff, we want unpaid carers to have a strong voice in shaping the future of the NHS to ensure:
+Alongside patients and staff, we wanted unpaid carers to have a strong voice in shaping the future of the NHS to ensure:

 What has Carers UK done so far?